 Category: Culture and Recreation

-Stay home and stay well with online seminars from the Rockville Senior Center in April.
-For details, visit www.rockvillemd.gov/recreation.
-Register with the course number online at www.rockvillemd.gov/registration, call 240-314-8800 or email firstname.lastname@example.org for more information.
-Sessions are free, unless otherwise noted.
+Stay home and stay healthy with free online seminars from the Rockville Senior Center in May and June.
+Register with the course number at www.rockvillemd.gov/registration.
+Learn about 60-plus programs, courses, activities and services at www.rockvillemd.gov/seniorcenter or by calling 240-314-8800.
+See the “Adults 60+” recreation guide at www.rockvillemd.gov/life for more information.

 Most Recent Articles